 I love PAINT!
 Whether it be regular paint, spray paint, or craft paint, paint can dramatically change and transform any room or piece of furniture.
-With my many painting endevours, I have learned a few tricks and tips along the way, and now I want to share them with YOU!
+With my many painting endeavours, I have learned a few TIPS + TRICKS along the way, and now I want to share them with YOU!

 There is never a time when you’re painting that you’ll be done with the brush or roller after your first coat.
 Either you need to take a break OR you are waiting for the paint to dry.